catseye/SixtyPical/eg/rudiments/README.md

 These files are intended to be architecture-agnostic.
-For the ones that do produce output, an appropriate source under `platform/`, should be included first, like
+For the ones that do produce output, an appropriate source under `support/` should be included first, so that system entry points such as `chrout` are defined.
+In addition, some of these programs use "standard" support modules, so those should be included first too.
+For example:

-    sixtypical platform/c64.60p vector-table.60p
+    sixtypical --output-format=c64-basic-prg --run support/c64.60p support/stdlib.60p vector-table.60p

-so that system entry points such as `chrout` are defined.

-There's a `loadngo.sh` script in this directory that does this.

-    ./loadngo.sh c64 vector-table.60p

 `chrout` is a routine with outputs the value of the accumulator as an ASCII character, disturbing none of the other registers,